-The Ontario HIV Treatment Network is a non-profit network funded by the AIDS Bureau of the Ontario Ministry of Health and Long-Term Care.
+The Ontario HIV Treatment Network is a non-profit network funded by the AIDS Bureau of the Ontario Ministry of Health.
 We work with three main types of partners: 1) testing programs and clinics; 2) AIDS service and other community-based organizations; and 3) policy and system leaders within and beyond the health sector.
 OHTN is governed by a Board of Directors representing our network partners, including people living with HIV.

 Our mission is to improve the health and lives of people living with and at risk of HIV by using data and evidence to drive change.
 The OHTN works to influence decision-making at all levels—personal, clinical, organizational and policy—by working collaboratively with our partners to gather and analyze data, conduct targeted high-impact research and support the use of the best available data and research evidence.

 The OHTN brings partners together for tactical action to reduce the transmission of HIV in Ontario and to improve the care and support people living with HIV receive.
 Our values guide the way we work with our network stakeholders.
 Together we can have a collective impact, influencing decision-making at all levels: personal, clinical, organizational and policy.
 In 2017, OHTN released Endgame, a strategic plan that lays out our strategic directions for the next ten years and our criteria for investment and involvement.

 Communities thriving now and beyond HIV.